sivansaiju/MassRoverProject/README.md

 After successfull run of the API find the images under the folder "\MarsRoverPhotos\MarsImages".
 Please wait to get the final response from the API to see all the images.

+To Pull the API docker image from my docker Repository, use the below command

+docker pull saijusivan/marsroverphotos:v1